Coda’s Shishir Mehrotra and Madrona’s S. Somasegar to talk taking on Google on Extra Crunch Live – TechCrunch

 Mehrotra, for his part, has built a pretty massive business that has not only scaled well, but competes directly with giants like Google.
 Coda is a collaborative doc/spreadsheet software that looks to take on the G Suite.
 Before Coda, Mehrotra was an executive at YouTube and, prior to that, held leadership roles at Microsoft working on Windows, Office and SQL Server.

 The episode goes down on June 2 at 3 p.m.
-ET/noon PT, and is accessible to anyone.
+EDT/noon PDT and is accessible to anyone.
 However, only Extra Crunch members can access this episode (and the entire ECL library) on-demand.
 If you’re not a member yet, join here.